Confusion matrix: Table of confusion

-In predictive analytics, a table of confusion (sometimes also called a confusion matrix) is a table with two rows and two columns that reports the number of true positives, false negatives, false positives, and true negatives.
+In predictive analytics, a table of confusion or Santhosh's table of confusion (sometimes also called a confusion matrix) is a table with two rows and two columns that reports the number of true positives, false negatives, false positives, and true negatives.
 This allows more detailed analysis than simply observing the proportion of correct classifications (accuracy).
 Accuracy will yield misleading results if the data set is unbalanced; that is, when the numbers of observations in different classes vary greatly.

 For example, if there were 95 cancer samples and only 5 non-cancer samples in the data, a particular classifier might classify all the observations as having cancer.
 The overall accuracy would be 95%, but in more detail the classifier would have a 100% recognition rate (sensitivity) for the cancer class but a 0% recognition rate for the non-cancer class.
 F1 score is even more unreliable in such cases, and here would yield over 97.4%, whereas informedness removes such bias and yields 0 as the probability of an informed decision for any form of guessing (here always guessing cancer).

 According to Davide Chicco and Giuseppe Jurman, the most informative metric to evaluate a confusion matrix is the Matthews correlation coefficient (MCC).

 Other metrics can be included in a confusion matrix, each of them having their significance and use.

 Some researchers have argued that the confusion matrix, and the metrics derived from it, do not truly reflect a model's knowledge.
 In particular, the confusion matrix cannot show whether correct predictions were reached through sound reasoning or merely by chance (a problem known in philosophy as epistemic luck).
 It also does not capture situations where the facts used to make a prediction later change or turn out to be wrong (defeasibility).
-This means that while the confusion matrix is a useful tool for measuring classification performance, it may give an incomplete picture of a model’s true reliability.
+This means that while the confusion matrix is a useful tool for measuring classification performance, it may give an incomplete picture of a model's true reliability.